Island of Lost Souls (1932 film): Release

 In 1935, Paramount wanted to reissue Island of Lost Souls but was denied a re-release by Joseph Breen's Hays Code due to the film's excessive horror.
-In 1941, Paramount attempted a second re-release, which led to a response stating:"[T]he blasphemous suggestion of the character, played by Charles Laughton, wherein he presumes to create human beings out of animals; the obnoxious suggestion of the attempt of these animals to mate with human beings, and the … excessive gruesomeness and horror … all these tend to make the picture quite definitely repulsive and not suitable for screen entertainment before mixed audiences".
+In 1941, Paramount attempted a second re-release, which led to a response stating:

+[T]he blasphemous suggestion of the character, played by Charles Laughton, wherein he presumes to create human beings out of animals; the obnoxious suggestion of the attempt of these animals to mate with human beings, and the ... excessive gruesomeness and horror ... all these tend to make the picture quite definitely repulsive and not suitable for screen entertainment before mixed audiences.

 No rental, profit, or loss for Paramount are known for the film, whose US box-office performance was below expectations.

-In 1993, MCA/Universal Home Video released Island of Lost Souls on home video as part of their Universal Studios Monsters Classic Collection; along with Ghost of Frankenstein (1942), House of Dracula (1945) and Invisible Agent (1942).
-Since its release on home video, Dave Kehr of The New York Times noted the difficulty in obtaining the film, stating it "has only surfaced in dubious offshore editions, despite the constant clamoring of horror film aficionados".
+In 1993, MCA/Universal Home Video released Island of Lost Souls on home video as part of their Universal Studios Monsters Classic Collection; along with The Ghost of Frankenstein (1942), House of Dracula (1945) and Invisible Agent (1942).
+Since its release on home video, Dave Kehr of The New York Times noted the difficulty in obtaining the film, stating that it "has only surfaced in dubious offshore editions, despite the constant clamoring of horror film aficionados".
 Kehr noted the film was off-market for such a long time because of a lack of material good enough for a high-definition release.
 The camera negative of Island of Lost Souls had been lost; the film had only survived through a handful of positive prints that varied in quality.
 The Criterion Collection had combined two 35-millimeter prints and had collectors' copies of some missing frames.
-Criterion's president Peter Becker said their restoration of the film for home video was “one of the two or three most challenging reconstructions and image restoration jobs we’ve ever done".
+Criterion's president Peter Becker said their restoration of the film for home video was "one of the two or three most challenging reconstructions and image restoration jobs we've ever done".
 In 2011, the label released the film on Blu-ray and DVD, and Eureka Entertainment released it as part of their Masters of Cinema line in 2012.
 Both releases use the same restoration.